brenns10/brennan.io/_posts/2017-06-14-alien-computer-card.md

 If you do try it out, there are a couple known issues:
 - Sound doesn't always work (it worked on two of the three computers I tried)
 - Only 64-bit processors are supported (I couldn't build packages for 32 bit)
+- Doesn't work particularly well in a virtual machine... just put it on a USB and try it out!

 Check it out if you have the chance!